WFCD/genesis/.github/CONTRIBUTING.md

  * Awesome dude who's working on porting and updating the accumulated tech debt caused by hubot

 Tobiah
- * Other dude who's helping, writing features, debugging, and sometimes sleeping
+ * ~~Other dude who's helping, writing features, debugging, and sometimes sleeping~~ Other dude who took over after a while, actively maintaining and trying to make genesis the best & most utilitous Warframe bot he can